 To reiterate, there are 42 programmable parameters.
 There may be less parameters available at times due to parameter mode choices which preclude the availability of other related dependent parameters.
 The fixed MENU key is pressed to show the MAIN MENU.
 The REVIEW FILM key is pressed to enter the Review/Edit Films menu.
-Different films can be viewed/edited by pressing the GO2 FLM (go to film) key.
+Different films can be viewed/edited by pressing the GO2 FLM key.
 In Sequencing mode, the active film is set by the film value on the programmed lines (steps) of a process program.
-In non-sequencing mode, the active film is set by pressing the NEXT FILM key on the main menu (this invokes a numeric entry screen through whose use the film is specified).
+In non-sequencing mode, the active film is set by pressing the NEXT FILM key on the main menu.